Inflammatory breast cancer (IBC) is a rare and fast growing breast cancer. It makes the breast look inflamed. It is found in women and men.

 |Copyright © Nucleus Medical Media, Inc.|

-Cancer occurs when cells in the body split without control or order.
-These uncontrolled cells form a growth or tumor.
-The term cancer refers to growths that invade nearby tissues and spread to other parts of the body.
+Cancer happens when cells divide without control or order.
+These cells grow together to form a tumor.
+They can invade and damage nearby tissues.
+They can also spread to other parts of the body.
+It is not clear what causes changes in the cells.

-IBC is more common in women over 50 and women who are African American.
+IBC is more common in older women and women who are Black.

 - Close family members with breast cancer

-Symptoms start quickly and may include a breast that is:
+Symptoms start quickly.
+They may include a breast that is:

 - Swollen and larger than usual